 CONTINUOUS ENROLLMENT, SATISFACTORY PROGRESSION AND PERFORMANCE ASSESSMENT

-Continuous Enrollment requires that every graduate student maintain at least six credits toward his or her degree program every calendar year (a minimum of three credits in the fall and spring terms respectively) from the time of acceptance by the Office of Graduate Admissions until completion of all requirements for the graduate degree.
+Continuous Enrollment requires that every graduate student maintain at least six credits toward his or her degree program every calendar year (a minimum of three credits in the fall and spring terms respectively) from the time of acceptance by the School of Graduate and Professional Studies until completion of all requirements for the graduate degree.
 Students must register for a course each semester or register for a continuation course.